-Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the date of the transaction.
+Foreign currency transactions are translated into the functional currency of the Company using the exchange rates prevailing at the date of the transaction.
 Foreign currency monetary items are translated at the period-end exchange rate.
 Non-monetary items measured at historical cost continue to be carried at the exchange rate at the date of the transaction.
 Non-monetary items measured at fair value are reported at the exchange rate at the date when fair values were determined.